Dennys-E/iceMACS/README.md

 * Include functions for polarized retrieval
 * Move repo to gitlab
 * Check for cloud distance parameter
+* Make the allocation of cloud properties more stable

 - [Structure](#-structure)
 - [Usage](#-usage)